doctrine/dbal/docs/en/reference/events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``Doctrine\DBAL\Events::onSchemaCreateTable`` is triggered before every create statement that is executed by one of the Platform instances and gets an instance of ``Doctrine\DBAL\Event\SchemaCreateTableEventArgs`` as event argument.
+``Doctrine\DBAL\Events::onSchemaCreateTable`` is triggered before every create statement that is executed by one of the Platform instances and injects an instance of ``Doctrine\DBAL\Event\SchemaCreateTableEventArgs`` as event argument for event listeners.

 .. code-block:: php